 ‘Farmers league’ is used in a mean and derogatory way to look down upon these leagues, as certain spectators feel that it is also a league that is unfairly dominated by a single top club.
 PSG and Bayern Munich have dominated their respective leagues in recent years, and the league seems to be capable of being only dominated by just one club during a certain period.

-Since the 2012-13 season, PSG have comfortably won the league on each occasion by a mile except for one season in 2016-17 where Monaco pipped them to the title.
+Since the 2012-13 season, PSG have comfortably won the league on each occasion by a mile except for the two seasons in 2016-17 and 2020-21 where Monaco and Lille pipped them to the title.
 Since then, they have continued their dominance and they look to be dominators of France for the near future with their financial backing and talented stars.

 In European football, there is this term fans use, known as “Top 5 Leagues” which includes the likes of the Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
 Of these European leagues, fans accuse Ligue 1 of being a ‘farmers league’.
 Due to the aforementioned reason of PSG’s dominance, it is generally considered that Ligue 1 is the least elite of the competitions.